bryanhunter/poka-yoke/README.md

 # poka-yoke
 Poka-yoke: mistake proofing via functional programming

-Slides snd code.
+Slides and code.
 Each version is in a branch named after the conference or event where it was presented (e.g. "fnconf17")

 ## Abstract